Last Updated on

 Medium-Bodied Red Wines

 If you like reds that aren’t quite as full-bodied, then try some of the less gargantuan reds that Australia has to offer.
-These savory, fruity, and sometimes spicy offerings will leave your mouth satisfied.
+These savoury, fruity, and sometimes spicy offerings will leave your mouth satisfied.
 One example of these excellent reds is a Shiraz blended with a Viognier.
 Doing so softens the Shiraz while adding the perfume of the Viognier.
 You can get this Northern style blend in Clonakilla, which resides just outside of Australia’s capital city, Canberra.

 Victora lays claim to more wine areas than you’ll find anywhere else throughout Australia.
 These areas include places like the Pyrenees, Macedon and Strathbogie Ranges.
 These small, but important wineries lie just below the rough mountainous ranges.
 Medium-bodied wines to try in this region include Catagna, Giaconda, Seppelt, Best’s Great Western, and Mount Langi Ghiran.